Lion Rock Country Park: Sightseeing

 From the slopes of Golden Hill and several places along the western ridge at the park, magnificent panoramic views can be enjoyed.
 From these localities the whole length of Smuggler's Ridge, Tai Mo Shan (the highest peak in Hong Kong), Needle Hill, Sha Tin New Town, Lion Rock and Beacon Hill can be seen.
 The northern part of Kowloon, the western anchorage of the harbour, and Stonecutters Island, the housing estates of Kwai Chung, the container port, the industrial parts of Tsing Yi Island and the town of Tsuen Wan can also be viewed from these vantage points.

 The Lion Rock area has long been a favourite for picnickers, hikers and tourists because it includes scenic spots such as Lion Rock, Beacon Hill and Mong Fu Shek.

 Vegetation

-The more common species in the area include Pinus elliottii (Slash Pine), Myrica rubra (the Strawberry Tree), Schefflera octophylla (the Ivy Tree), Reevesia thyrsoidea (Reevesia), Phyllostachys aurea (Fishpole Bamboo), Enkianthus quinqueflorus (the Lunar New Year Bellflower) and species of Melastoma.
+The more common species in the area include Pinus elliottii (Slash Pine), Myrica rubra (the Strawberry Tree), Heptapleurum heptaphyllum (the Ivy Tree), Reevesia thyrsoidea (Reevesia), Phyllostachys aurea (Fishpole Bamboo), Enkianthus quinqueflorus (the Lunar New Year Bellflower) and species of Melastoma.